gobwas/cli/README.md

 ## Why make another one?

-This package is aimed to reach out these goals:
+This package aims to reach out these goals:

 1. To be simple as possible.
 2. To be flexible until you not violate (1).